qdouble/angular-webpack-starter/README.md

 ### Testing

-For unit tests, use `npm run test` for continuous testing in watch mode and use `npm run test:once` for single test.
+For unit tests, use `yarn run test` for continuous testing in watch mode and use `yarn run test:once` for single test.
 To view code coverage after running test, open `coverage/html/index.html` in your browser.

-For e2e tests, use `npm run e2e`.
-To run unit test and e2e test at the same time, use `npm run ci`.
+For e2e tests, use `yarn run e2e`.
+To run unit test and e2e test at the same time, use `yarn run ci`.

 ### Wiki Links